Arimo94/Uncertainty-aware-neural-diagnostics/README.md

 ## Evaluation
 The trained models will be saved in [`save_models`](save_models), which includes each individual trained model alongside the ensembled results evaluated on the test data set.
-Alternatively you can use the pre-trained models to evaluate your results using the <code>Engine.ipynb</code>.
+Alternatively you can use the pre-trained models to evaluate your results using the [Engine.ipynb](Engine.ipynb).

 <p align="center">
   <img src="Assets/Engine_results.png" alt="Fault isolation performance results" width="400"/>